prologic/web-security-checklist/README.md

 ## Libraries

-*Recommended / Vetted libraires solving particular parts of security well.*
+*Recommended / Vetted libraries solving particular parts of security well.*
 (*Please contribute only libraries to this section; It is much harder to vet frameworks.*)

 ### Python